Catherine Branson: Later career

 Branson has been an adjunct professor at the Adelaide Law School since 2013.
 In the same year, she joined the University of Adelaide Council and served as an advisory board member of the Andrew and Renata Kaldor Centre for International Refugee Law until 2017.
 Since 2014, she has held several roles, including chair of the University of Adelaide's Audit, Compliance and Risk Committee, patron of the Neurosurgical Research Foundation, patron of the Payla Fund, director of the Human Rights Law Centre (HRLC) in Melbourne, and board member of Cancer Council South Australia.
-She became deputy chancellor of the University of Adelaide in 2017. and was appointed chair of the HRLC board the same year, serving as its chair in 2017 before concluding her tenure in March 2021, when she was succeeded by Robynne Quiggin.
+She became deputy chancellor of the University of Adelaide in 2017.
+She was appointed chair of the HRLC board the same year before concluding her tenure in March 2021, when she was succeeded by Robynne Quiggin.

-On 14 July 2020, Branson was appointed the 17th chancellor of the University of Adelaide, assuming the role during a governance crisis following the resignation of her predecessor, Kevin Scarce, and amid investigations into the university's leadership.
-She was reappointed unanimously in February 2022 for a second two-year term, and again in February 2024 for a third term, set to conclude on 12 July 2026.
-Her tenure has coincided with the university's 150th anniversary and the planned transition to Adelaide University.
+On 14 July 2020, Branson was appointed the 17th and final chancellor of the University of Adelaide, assuming the role during a governance crisis following the resignation of her predecessor, Kevin Scarce, and amid investigations into the university's leadership.
+She was reappointed unanimously in February 2022 for a second two-year term, and again in February 2024 for a third term, initially set to expire on 12 July 2026.
+However, due to the university's legal separation, her tenure ended earlier that year on 31 March; coinciding with the university's 150th anniversary and its subsequent amalgamation with UniSA to form Adelaide University.
 Branson is also a Fellow of the Australian Academy of Law and chairs the South Australian Selection Panel for the General Sir John Monash Scholarship.